Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 3.8 Fine for average weights; less “lift” under heavier hips
+Support 3.8 Fine for average weights

-Motion Isolation 4.7 The quietest surface when a partner moved
+Motion Isolation 4.7 Best partner isolation

-Edge Support 3.2 Softer perimeter; less confidence near the edge
+Edge Support 3.2 Softer perimeter feel

-Durability 3.4 Foam wear cues are more likely over time than on the hybrids
+Durability 3.4 Foam wear more likely

 LDLON 6-Inch Cooling Gel Memory Foam Mattress with Plush Pillow Top